Adjective-Object/blog/posts/2016-03-02-packaging-this-blog.md

 etc. Some part of the mechanism requires a locale store, which is provided as a part of `glibc`.

-In order to fix this, we can add a dependency on glibc and point to the locale-archive before the site is built.
+To get around this, we can add a dependency on glibc and point to the locale-archive before the site is built.

 ~~~ nix